 Formants are the characteristic amplitude peaks in the spectrum of resonant sound sources.
 They result due to excitation of fixed resonant chambers and are the most significant contribution to the timbre of tonal instruments.
-In speech, they are present below 5000 Hz.
-Moreover, they are usually “in-harmonic”, meaning their frequencies are not integer multiple of each other.
+In speech, they are present below 5000 Hz, and they are usually “in-harmonic,” meaning their frequencies are not integer multiple of each other.

-Guitars with even the slightest differences in body dimensions sound different because their characteristic resonances (formants) are are fixed to different frequencies.
-For this reason if you were to look at at the same exact performance on two different guitars through separate spectrum analyzers, you would notice that there are some resonant peaks in different positions.
+Guitars with even the slightest differences in body dimensions sound different because their characteristic resonances (formants) are fixed to different frequencies.
+For this reason, if you were to look at the same exact performance on two different guitars through separate spectrum analyzers, you would notice that there are some resonant peaks in different positions.

-- Open a synthesiser that is capable of producing a sawtooth wave.
+- Open a synthesizer that is capable of producing a sawtooth wave.

-- Send the output into an EQ that allows up to 3 resonant peak-filters to be used at once.
+- Send the output into an EQ that allows you to use up to 3 resonant peak-filters at once.

 - Turn the resonance or “Q” to the highest value possible.

-- Boost frequencies F1, F2, F3 for some of vowel sounds in the chart above.
+- Boost frequencies F1, F2, F3 for some of the vowel sounds in the chart above.

 - Adjust the amplitudes of each peak and listen for where the vowel sound jumps out.

 To conclude, here are two examples of this technique.
 The unfiltered sawtooth is played first for a moment.
-Then the EQ is enable in the next bar.
+In the next bar, the EQ is enabled.

 Example “ah” as in “hot”